iandennismiller/xenadu/readme.markdown

     python setup.py install
     ```

-1. Make a directory to store your configuration
+1. Make a directory to store your configuration (we'll call it augusta, since that's the name of the machine)

     ```
     mkdir -p augusta/files